cmarmo/metrics/README.md

 ### Jupyter server extension

-This extension, `notebook_link_metrics`, which register's event schemas for four types of metrics events:
+The Jupyter server extension, `notebook_link_metrics` registers event schemas for four types of metrics events:

 1. `CommandExecuted` events (`anonymous`: `false`, `sensitivity`: `"high"`), which are emitted every time the command registry executes a command
 2. `CurrentChanged` events (`anonymous`: `false`, `sensitivity`: `"high"`), which are emitted every time a non-`null` new value is emitted by the application shell's `currentChanged` signal